flutter/website/fastlane.md

     directory, run `fastlane init`.
     * ![iOS](/images/fastlane-cd/ios.png) In your `[project]/ios` directory,
     run `fastlane init`.
-1. Edit the `Appfile`s to ensure they have adequate matadata for your app.
+1. Edit the `Appfile`s to ensure they have adequate metadata for your app.
     * ![Android](/images/fastlane-cd/android.png) Check that `package_name` in
     `[project]/android/Appfile` matches your package in pubspec.yaml.
     * ![iOS](/images/fastlane-cd/ios.png) Check that `app_identifier` in